 See also: Saturnalia, Kwanzaa, Women’s Christmas, Candy Cane Day, Boxing Day, Candy Canes, all Christmas-related pages

-The early Church in Jerusalem celebrated Christ’s birth on the 6th of January, which is now celebrated as the Epiphany.
+The early Church in Jerusalem actually celebrated Christ’s birth on the 6th of January, which is now celebrated as the Epiphany.

 Christmas was banned in England between 1644 and 1660 by the Puritans when they controlled Parliament.

 ‘More mischief [in] that time committed than in all the year besides… What dicing and carding, what eating and drinking, what banqueting and feasting is then used… to the great dishonour of God and the impoverishing of the realm.’ — John Stubbes (c1550 – c1593, The Anatomy of Abuses 1583)

 They even forbade people from attending church on that day, and ordered shops to remain open.

 “Dorothy Hazzard, as a Puritan, refused to acknowledge Christmas as a special day; instead she sat sewing in the door of her grocer’s shop in the High Street in Bristol in the late 1630s, keeping her shop open as a witness to God.”
 Spencer, Colin.
 British Food: An Extraordinary Thousand Years of History .
 Casemate Publishers.
 Kindle Edition.

 Cromwell received a report in 1650 of Christmas Day being celebrated in London despite his orders against it.

 Report sent to S[i]r Hen[ry] Mildmay